anewton1998/draft-regext-rdap-considerations-on-rfc9537/draft-regext-rdap-considerations-on-rfc9537.md

-In other words, the client may be able to know the information that was removed using the “name” member of the redaction directive described in Section 4.2 of [@!RFC9537], though the RFC does not explain how the client is to go about doing this nor does it use normative RFC language to indicate this is the nature of an implementation.
+In other words, the client may be able to know the information that was removed using the “name” member of the redaction directive described in Section 4.2 of [@!RFC9537], though the RFC does not explain how the client is to go about doing this nor does it use normative RFC language to indicate this is the nature of the method to use.

 The “name” member is a JSON object that takes either a “description” JSON string or a “type” JSON string: